kintone/cli-kintone/README.md

 - the local file path in record is treated as relative path from `--attachments-dir`
   - upload the file there
-- file name on kintone is same as local
+- file name on Kintone is same as local

 #### Upsert records